 With a help of artificial delay induced to my network interface and several custom scripts to probe into the running processes, I was able to understand what was going on and make some good improvements.

 The second problem that I discovered was that the spy program we put inside Maven is causing excessive amount of unnecessary classloading.
 Some classes have static initializers that too eagerly refer to other classes, which in turn brings in other classes, and so on.
-Despite the jar file caching that we do, these classloading still sometimes requires precious roundtrips to the master, which costs in the order of 10s of ms. I was able to make various changes in Jenkins core to cut this down, and these fixes will land in Jenkins 1.559 (ETA is April 14th.)
+Despite the jar file caching that we do, these classloading still sometimes requires precious roundtrips to the controller, which costs in the order of 10s of ms. I was able to make various changes in Jenkins core to cut this down, and these fixes will land in Jenkins 1.559 (ETA is April 14th.)
 The classloading overhead is independent of the size of your Maven build, so this improvement is more for people who have lots of small Maven builds, like Jenkins building Jenkins plugins.

 It turns out that the way we set up this communication channel was far from optimal.
-Instead of having the Maven JVM push data with flow control, we were relying on the master to pull data.
-That is, master has to send out a request to the slave to fetch the next batch of data (8KB), then once it receives that data, it sends out another request to fetch the next batch of data, and so on.
+Instead of having the Maven JVM push data with flow control, we were relying on the controller to pull data.
+That is, controller has to send out a request to the agent to fetch the next batch of data (8KB), then once it receives that data, it sends out another request to fetch the next batch of data, and so on.
 If your network latency is 10ms, this scheme only lets us send 500KB/sec, even if you have a gigabit ethernet.
 No wonder it was so slow!

 This fix is in in Maven plugin 2.2.
 See JENKINS-22354 if you want to know more about the actual diffs and such.